cjjulius/SQL_Utility/README.md

 ## AllDatabases_and_Size.sql
 Has a few different ways to display all databases on a SQL Server and their size.
 Will also report the resourcedb information as well.

+## All_tables_without_indexes.sql
+All the tables in a database that don't have an index.